Sreelatha-Vallabhaneni/e-commerce-store/README.md

 # e-commerce-store
-SV Shoes is a small e-commerce store for selling shoes At present only Mens shoes are available, The kids and Women Shoes will be arriving soon.
+SV Shoes is a small e-commerce store for selling shoes, at present only Mens shoes are available, The kids and Women Shoes will be arriving soon.

 # How it works: Project Steps
 1. Click on "Mens Shoes" at navigation bar it will take the user to Mens products list.